 While poor oral hygiene is one of the leading causes of gum disease, there are several other factors that can put you at risk, including:

 - Hormonal changes (especially during pregnancy)

 Smoking and diabetes are the two greatest risks of gum disease, impacting both the speed at which it develops and its severity.
 However, if you have a family history of oral health issues, struggle with stress, or have a compromised immune system, it’s important to bring them to your dentist’s attention, too.

 Contact Hamby Family Dental Centers Today

 If you’re in need of a dentist in Fuquay Varina to help you prevent or combat periodontal disease, reach out to Hamby Family Dental Center.
-With decades of experience, can help you and your family restore or maintain a healthy and beautiful smile!
+With decades of experience with several types of dental services, can help you and your family restore or maintain a healthy and beautiful smile!
 Contact us today by calling 919-552-2431 or filling out our convenient online appointment request form.